AshimPrem/Project-The-lodge-finder-web/readme.md

 The backend will run on `http://localhost:3000`.

 ### Frontend Setup
-- I'll write later on for frontend setup
+- I'll write the frontend setup later.

 ---